SMI/dicompixelanon/doc/dcmaudit.md

 ## Display of image metadata

-The DICOM tags can be displayed with the `Info` option (the `i` key) which opens a window showing a selection of tags.
+The DICOM tags can be displayed with the `Info` option (the `i` key) which opens a window showing all tags.
 The values can be copied from this window if required.
 The full output of every tag is displayed in the terminal window if dcmaudit was started from the command-line.